andrewscouten/CrisisOfCrowns/obsidian/(3) Sessions/(2) Season 2/Session 49.md

 Sers... the [[Lord Commander]] and [[Lord Protector]] have wished to see you.

 Sees someone like maleficent [[Ser Reyna Harker]]...
-In the same keep, the lady of blood became a goddess...
+In this same keep, the lady of blood became a goddess...

 According to almost all of the court, when [[Rory]]'s father died so did [[Rory]] and their brother.
 After the death of [[Rory]]'s father [[Eret]] spent some time alone at work in the [Faultlands?]...
 Assumed she was pregnant with [[Lukas]], hiding the pregnancy... [[Rory|Ser Aurora, the Fiery Mane]] is now the rightful heir of [[House Ni'Mallory]]

+Andrew left early...

+3 mystery knights, one is [[Dorin Flintson]]